flame-org/Framework/README.md

-JS-CMS
+FLAME
 ======

-Simple CMS based on php framework [Nette](http://nette.org/)
+Flame is simple but smart CMS based on php framework [Nette](http://nette.org/)

+WARNING: This package is under active development, and shouldn't be used at production!

+### Requirements
+* Nette framework

 ### Required Settings
 JS-CMS required setup: